jimuhh/LDAF-Content/industrial-hemp.md

 <!-- Below are the standard fields describing the benefits, requirements and means of accessing the service.
 Each one is a referenced "description with headline" content type.
 User can add up to ten of these -->

    ### Types of licenses
-  There are different licenses for growing, processing and handling industrial hemp and its seeds.
+  There are different licenses for growing, processing and handling industrial hemp and its seeds but you can apply for any or all of them on the same form.
 - **Grower License:** Authorizes cultivation of industrial hemp regardless of the intended use
 - **Processor License:** Authorizes processing of non-consumable industrial hemp
 - **Seed Producer:** Authorizes production, transportation, and selling of industrial hemp seed
 - **Handler:** Authorizes transportation, commercial harvesting, cleaning and packaging hemp seed, brokering and testing industrial hemp

-All of them require the same application process but you can specify which license(s) you're applying for.
 Each license requires a separate $500 application fee.
-You may apply for multiple licenses on one appplication.

  <!-- // description with headline CT reference -->